matt-mcmahon/fluentty/README.md

 All platform-dependent code is located in `lib` or, occasionally, `test` sibling folders.
 The `./source/lib` folder has Deno-dependent source code in it.
-Each platform we target has its own `lib` folder written specifically for that platform in `platform/[name]/source/lib`.
+Each platform we support needs its own `lib` folder written specifically for that platform in `platform/[name]/source/lib`.

 ## It's not a bundle

 `deno bundle` was my first thought at a proof-of-concept demonstration, but it's not a good fit for this use.
-The `bundle` command generates code that's targeted at **Deno**, not other run-times.
+The `bundle` command generates code for **Deno**, not other run-times.
 It's not a generic _export_ command, and there's no guarantee that bundling code won't introduce a dependency on some Deno-specific platform feature

 Next I looked at Deno's [node standard library][node-compat].
 That module allows us to run node-on-deno; we're going in the other direction.